Credit card protection with Section 75

 What is Section 75 of the Consumer Credit Act and what credit card protection does it include?

-If you use your credit card to buy something that costs over £100 and less than £30,000, your purchase could be protected by Section 75 of the UK Consumer Credit Act.
+If you use your credit card to buy something that costs over £100 but not more than £30,000, your purchase could be protected by Section 75 of the UK Consumer Credit Act.

-This credit card protection applies to all types of credit card, and in certain cases it could allow you to get a full refund from your credit card provider.
+Section 75 credit card protection applies to all types of credit card.
+And in certain cases, it could allow you to get a full refund from your credit card provider, even if you only used your credit card to pay part of the full purchase amount.

 What credit card cover do I have from Section 75?

-Under Section 75 of the Consumer Credit Act, you could claim a refund for single purchases that cost more than £100, but less than £30,000 from your credit card provider, if:
+Under Section 75 of the Consumer Credit Act, you could claim a refund from your credit card provider if, for example:

 - The item you bought is faulty or damaged and the company won’t refund you or offer a replacement.